keldLundgaard/Poseidon/README.md

 4. run poseidon_score.ipynb  -- to get Poseidon scores for cities and metropolitan areas.

 ## Acknowledgement:
-Scoping and ideation was done with Cyril Blank and Danny Fooba.
+Scoping, ideation, and analysis was done in collaboration with Cyril Blank and Danny Fooba.

 All code was written by Keld Lundgaard.